wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

 We use ``/var/www/django`` folder to store our media and static files in production as ``/var/www/django/static`` and ``/var/www/django/media``.
-Docker uses these two folder as named volumes.
+Docker uses these two folders as named volumes.
 And later these volumes are also mounted to ``caddy`` with ``ro`` mode so it possible to read their contents.